Blog Img

 Have set work hours – that you stick to!

-Having clear guidelines for when to work and when to call it a day will help you maintain work-life balance.
-Not having set work hours can have you working until late at night every night before you know it, so set work hours for yourself and do everything you can to stick to them.
+Having clear guidelines for when to work and when to call it a day will help you maintain a healthy work-life balance.
+Not having set work hours can have you regularly working until late at night, so set work hours for yourself and do everything you can to stick to them.
 Of course, just as when you’re in the office, there may be times when you’re required to work a bit later but try not to make this a regular occurrence.

-Removing work email apps from your phone can help you to keep to your set hours by reducing the temptation to log on and answer them.
+Tip: Removing work email apps from your phone can help you keep to your set hours by reducing the temptation to use them.

 Keep a dedicated workspace

-Having a proper workspace will separate you from work and personal time and create a better work environment for you to be able to concentrate in.
+Having a proper workspace will separate you from work and personal time and create a better work environment to concentrate in.
 As nice as working in bed can be, you will find yourself easily distracted by that Netflix show you want to put on or that notification on your phone beside you.

-You may think that working non-stop is the best way to be productive, but it’s quite the opposite.
-Not stopping to have a break will lead to paying a price, whether that being a decrease in quality, safety or efficiency.
-We recommend the best way to take breaks is in short capacity, having 5-10 minutes to yourself a few times throughout the day will boost your productivity – but don’t forget to still take your lunch break!
+You may think that working nonstop is the best way to be productive, but it’s quite the opposite.
+Not stopping to have a break will lead to paying a price, whether that be a decrease in quality, safety, or efficiency.
+We recommend taking breaks in short capacity.
+Having 5-10 minutes to yourself a few times throughout the day will boost your productivity – but don’t forget to still take your lunch break.

 However, if you feel you are struggling and would like some more advice, here are some useful resources and websites to provide extra information and directions for support:

-So, take those breaks, whether you feel you can “afford” too or not, it is important to rest and free your mind from constant work.
-You may not have time to sit and rest everyday but do your best to at least give yourself a lunch break.
+So, take those breaks.
+Whether you feel you can afford it or not, it's important to rest and free your mind from constant work.
+You may not have time to sit and rest every day, but do your best to at least give yourself a lunch break.

-Working in a job you love helps to make your work life balance much easier.
+Working in a job you love can help you achieve a better work-life balance.
 Contact our recruitment teams today to see how we can help you find your perfect job.